 The goal of the T.R.E.E.S Research Center is to be able to feed all guests/visitors with as much local food grown sustainably and organically as possible.
 As an education center, T.R.E.E.S also desires to have these organic gardens and orchards set up as “demonstration gardens”, where people from the local community can come and learn about organic gardening that works.
 There is a strong sentiment in the surrounding community that organic doesn’t work, and in even the smallest gardens in the neighbouring hills they use copious amounts of the worst pesticides (pesticides that are banned in North America and are shipped to developing countries).
 If through this project locals can be convinced that organic does work and is a feasible long-term farming strategy, and are taught how to go about it properly, there will be a very positive effect on the local environment.

-The intern should be willing to work on the T.R.E.E.S garden plots and organic fruit orchard using organic growing techniques.
+The volunteer should be willing to work on the T.R.E.E.S garden plots and organic fruit orchard using organic growing techniques.
 The position will also involve visiting local organic farms and acquiring local expertise.
-As the center is wishing to go organic, the intern (with guidance from the project leader)) will also be responsible for seeking out local leaders in the organic community in Belize to find out what can and can’t be used to be organic.
-Thus this position will require the intern to go and chat with locals about agriculture in tropical Belize, including: best time to plant, best soil mixes and compost, and insect control via organic means.
+As the center is wishing to go organic, the volunteer (with guidance from the project leader)) will also be responsible for seeking out local leaders in the organic community in Belize to find out what can and can’t be used to be organic.
+Thus this position will require the volunteer to go and chat with locals about agriculture in tropical Belize, including: best time to plant, best soil mixes and compost, and insect control via organic means.
 This may require inviting locals to the center to discuss their ideas and suggestions and use their local expertise.
-It will also require the intern to go visit local projects from time to time, as well as occasionally going to town to get supplies.
+It will also require the volunteer to go visit local projects from time to time, as well as occasionally going to town to get supplies.

-Long hours in the field planting, pruning, weeding, preparing seedlings, etc.
+- Long hours in the field planting, pruning, weeding, preparing seedlings, etc.